-You are expected to write essay on one of the topics below.
-Students should write a 8 - 10 page paper on one of the topics of their choosing, in the style of an argumentative research essay.
+The paper should be 12 - 15 pages.
+The essay should be in the style of an argumentative research essay.
 The essay should have a clearly presented thesis, from which the argument flows naturally.
-You are expected to consult no less than six peer-reviewed academic sources not including the assigned readings for this course.
-Your paper will be evaluated on your thesis statement (the clarity and feasibility thereof), the quality of your research and presented evidence, and the quality of your writing.
+The paper could explore many areas of the topic of your choice - the structure is up to you.
+You are expected to consult no less than ten peer-reviewed academic sources not including the assigned readings for this course.
+The essay mark will be based on the logic of your argument, the clarity of your writing, and the evidence you present to support your thesis.